 The simple answer to this question is No. The colour of dog hair should not have any impact at all to how long pugs will live.

 How long do healthy pugs live for?

 In some cases, healthy pugs can live for a lot longer.
-Pugs can be kept healthy by, for instance, feeding them high quality food, regular exercise to keep them in good weight, keeping them clean to avoid or minimise any infection, and generally keeping a healthy life style.
+Pugs can be kept healthy by, for instance, feeding them high quality food like these, regular exercise to keep them in good weight, keeping them clean to avoid or minimise any infection, and generally keeping a healthy life style.

 Shirley Thomas, the founder of Pug Dog Club of Greater New York Inc, and also the author of The New Pug (who sadly passed away in 2013), had a pug that was 20 years old.
 What’s more, we have known quite a few pugs that lived until the age of 15, 16 and 17.

 This is Rhi’s pug, Jilly that lived until the age of 18.
 (Right) “She went blind & deaf in the end, and lost control of her bladder.
 She slept downstairs but one night I knew she wasn’t ‘right’ so put her bed in my bedroom, her breathing was laboured and I was holding her telling her it was okay to go but she wouldn’t.
 I put her in her bed and wrapped her in her blanket, when I woke up she’d gone.
 She didn’t want to go in front of me.”

 It is so easy for pugs to become couch potatoes – those just want to eat and sleep all day by their owners, not wanting to go for walks.
 This can lead to them becoming over-weight and obese.